 \subsection{Scaling relations}

 Using our simulation data, we have tested the scaling relation mappings described in Sec.~\ref{sec:background:scaling_relations}.
-Due to the small box-size $62h^{-1}{\rm Mpc}$ (comoving) of our simulations, there are only a few haloes with mass greater than $10^{14}M_{\odot}$.
-We therefore show only the range $10^{13}M_{\odot}$ to $10^{14}M_{\odot}$ in Figs.~\ref{fig:T_gas}-\ref{fig:Lx_scaling_relation}.
-This range typically includes $\sim100$ haloes for a given model.
-For F5, the haloes are typically unscreened throughout this range, while for F6 the haloes are either partially screened (at lower mass) or completely screened (at higher mass).
+Due to the small box size, $62h^{-1}{\rm Mpc}$ (comoving), of our simulations, we can only examine haloes with mass $M_{500}\lesssim10^{14.5}M_{\odot}$.
+We show all objects with $M_{500}\geq10^{13}M_{\odot}$ (groups and clusters) in Figs.~\ref{fig:T_gas}--\ref{fig:Lx_scaling_relation}, which typically includes $\sim100$ haloes for a given model.
+Note that it is difficult to rigorously test our scaling relation mappings for the cluster regime ($M_{500}\gtrsim10^{14}M_{\odot}$), where there are only 5-10 haloes in the present simulations.
+However, for F5, groups are typically unscreened and low-mass clusters are partially screened, while for F6 low-mass groups are partially screened and higher-mass objects are completely screened; haloes with $M_{500}\gtrsim10^{14.5}M_{\odot}$ will be mostly screened for F5 and entirely screened for F6 \citep[see, e.g., Fig.~\ref{fig:mdyn_mtrue} below and Fig.~5 of][]{Mitchell:2018qrg}.
+Therefore, while we do not have a significant number of such large cluster-sized objects, we do expect the scaling relations calibrated for GR to be valid for them.

 In addition to showing data points for individual haloes, all plots include curves showing a moving average.
 This is computed using a moving window of fixed size equal to 10 haloes, for which the mean logarithm of the mass and the median proxy are displayed.